 Young women who lose a lot of weight, or who exercise excessively are more likely to get osteoporosis.

 What tests will I need to confirm osteoporosis?

 For most people, an x-ray to show the broken bone is all that is needed.
 Blood tests can help your doctor to make sure you have no other health problem damaging your bones.
-Some patients may need a special DXA scan to see if their bones are thin, but this is only necessary if your doctor wants to change your treatment, or to see whether the treatment is helping your bones.
+Some patients may need a special scan, called a dual energy x-ray absorptiometry (DXA) scan, to see if their bones are thin.
+Your doctor will discuss this with you if he or she thinks a DXA scan would be appropriate for you.

 What can you do to prevent osteoporosis?